-- Resources delivery of key areas of activity required for the first year of the plan, such as financial management, commercial expertise and project management.
-Resource requirements have been identified and will be put in place, subject to approval at the Financial Control Panel. - 2.
-Pace of change the council is required to change at considerable pace.
-Impact of change on staff delivering services requires considerable management to ensure morale is maintained, key staff retained and service levels are maintained. - 3.
-Reliance on external expertise finance and commercial themes are being delivered by consultants and contractors.
-Up-skilling of existing staff, where possible, is underway and medium-term plans are in place to establish capability the improvement
+- Resources for the delivery of key areas of activity required for the first year of the plan, such as financial management, commercial expertise and project management.
+Resource requirements have been identified and will be put in place, subject to approval at the Cost Control Panel - 2.
+Change pace the organisation is required to change at a considerable pace.
+Impact of change on staff delivering services, requires considerable management to ensure morale is maintained and key staff are retained - 3.
+Reliance on external expertise Finance Theme and Commercial Theme are being delivered by consultants and contractors.
+Upskilling of existing staff is underway and medium term plans in place to establish the capability and capacity required within the organisation to sustain the improvement